jsirianni/gocron/README.md

 # gocron
 Service that monitors the status of your cron jobs

+The goal of this service is to receive an email alert when a cronjob does not run after a predetermined amount of time.

+Email alerts are sent one time and then suppressed.
+Alerts are re-triggered only if the job checks in again, and then misses its next run.

+### Usage
 Send a GET request with the following parameters in the query string
 - cronname
 - account